 It's one thing to decide to make payment arrangements with the creditor; it's another to pick up the phone and call (and sometimes even harder to do it successfully)!
 I have helped lots of people establish an affordable payment plan with lawyers for creditors due to my extensive experience in being one of them myself!

-If you are being sued for a debt in excess of $8,000, live in New Jersey, know you need to make payment arrangements with a creditor, and are ready to take action, then call me immediately at 856-432-4113 to schedule an appointment!
+If you are being sued for a debt in excess of $10,000, live in New Jersey, know you need to make payment arrangements with a creditor, and are ready to take action,then just click this link to schedule a call with me to discuss your case!

 Want more information on how creditors use the courts to collect debt?
 Then download my free book, The Biggest Secrets Your Creditors Don't Want You to Know.
 Knowledge is power!